Psychology 2B PSYCH2011

 ■ Paper 2 - an open book and partially seen (e.g. data, transcript, as appropriate) exam lasting 60 mins will assess from the modules of Qualitative Analysis and Design, Statistical Analysis and Design 2, and the practical lab course.

 The aim is to broaden and, especially, to deepen knowledge of the subject area by building on the foundations laid in Psychology 1A, 1B and 2A.
 The primary aim is to develop the student's knowledge of core material in the areas of social, biological, perception, research planning, design, and analysis, with each module highlighting the application of psychology within the field along with the underlying theory.
 A secondary aim is to apply this psychological knowledge to real-world problems, and enable students to evaluate psychological issues from multiple perspectives.
 The overarching aim is to provide students with fundamental research skills relevant to the British Psychological Society core strands, including instruction in and exposure to quantitative and qualitative psychological research methods, conduct of experimentation, data gathering, knowledge of statistical analyses, qualitative analysis and scientific writing.
 This aim is complemented by knowledge of the practical, theoretical and ethical issues associated with different research designs.
 In addition, the students will be encouraged to work on their time management and study skills as a way to enhance these important graduate attributes, but also to prepare them for the honours phase.

 Students at the end of this course will be equipped with skills and knowledge to:

-■ Summarise a broad range of psychological theories, real-world application, and research findings in each core topic, social, biological, individual differences, research planning, design, and statistical analysis using concrete examples from the British Psychological Society core strands.
+■ Summarise a broad range of psychological theories, real-world application, and research findings in each core topic, social, biological, perception, research planning, design, and statistical analysis using concrete examples from the British Psychological Society core strands.

 ■ Critically evaluate theories in psychology in terms of their internal coherence and methodological underpinnings with reference to fundamental aspects of psychological research.